 The NVIDIA Control Panel will then open.

 If you do not have the option to change the ‘Preferred graphics processor’ shown in the above screenshot, for example, where a laptop is being used in conjunction with a docking station, then scroll down in the list until you find ‘Power management mode’ where you can set that option to ‘Prefer maximum performance’.

-It can also be the case that Quadro cards do not have the option under the Global Settings to select the ‘Preferred graphics processor’ in which case you should:
+It can also be the case that Quadro cards do not have the option, under the Global Settings, to select the ‘Preferred graphics processor’ in which case you should:

 NVIDIA Program Settings options

-Please follow these instructions to switch from your onboard graphics to AMD:
+If you have the AMD Catalyst Center installed , then please follow these instructions to switch from your onboard graphics to AMD:

 Configuring an AMD GPU

 The newer AMD Adrenalin Control Center no longer allows you to select the GPU.
 Instead, you have to make the selection via the Windows Graphics Settings dialog.